 I know we should have known better, but sometimes it just works out that way.
-Plus, with the slow downs of COVID, I really wasn’t expecting pollution to be this heavy.
+With all the slow downs of Covid, I wasn’t expecting pollution to be this heavy.

-If it’s not too hot out, this is by far the best place to grab lunch.
+If it’s not hot out, this is the best place to grab lunch.
 A single picnic table provides visitors with breathtaking views from this spot at Brushy Ridge Overlook.

 Notice how this tree covered view from Lake View Overlook goes on forever.
 Which leads me to the most important reason we have to do this road trip again.

 The Appalachians are known for their amazing autumn colors.
 After getting home, I saw a few photos of this breathtaking view dotted with bright reds, oranges, yellows, and purples.
 Definitely the place to see fall foliage.